erik1066/pop-os-setup/README.md

 ## Enable Dark Mode and Improve Font Rendering

-I'm not a fan of the default font rendering in Pop!\_OS.
+The default font rendering in Pop!\_OS may appear blurry on most LCD monitors.
 I also happen to enjoy using the OS's dark mode.
-However, Gnome's OS settings app doesn't include options for themes and fonts.
-For that you must install the Gnome Tweak Tool.
-You can install it from the Pop!\_Shop or from a terminal as shown below:
+However, Gnome's OS settings application lacks the ability to set dark mode and to change font rendering.
+You must install the Gnome Tweak Tool to adjust these settings.
+Gnome Tweak Tool can be installed from the Pop!\_Shop or from a terminal as shown below:

 1. Run `sudo apt install gnome-tweak-tool`
 1. Run `gnome-tweaks`